Underscore

 Description

-Don't use underscores in identifies.
+Don't use underscores in identifiers.

 Discards